bshahar/Trading-system/README.md

 ## Open store
 ### parameters:
-1. userOwnerId - the owner user name in the system.
+1. userOwnerName - the owner user name in the system.
 2. storeName - name of the store to be shown in the system.
 ### How to use
     "openStore": [